lf-edge/ekuiper/docs/en_US/plugins/overview.md

 #### about

-* trial: indicates whether the plugin is available
+* trial: indicates whether the plugin is under beta test stage

 * author